Please ensure Javascript is enabled for purposes of website accessibility

 Contributor biogs

-Dr Leonie Smith is Lecturer in Philosophy at Lancaster University, where she directs the undergraduate programmes in Philosophy and PPE, and is co-director of the Ethics, Values and Policy initiative.
-Dr Smith has contributed significantly to discussions on pedagogy, particularly through her programme, ‘Class in the Classroom’.
-She is closely engaged with a range of initiatives that address socioeconomic and structural barriers to education, helping students from under-resourced backgrounds to thrive at university.
+Dr. Leonie Smith is Lecturer in Philosophy at Lancaster University, where she directs their undergraduate programmes in Philosophy and PPE, and is co-director of the Ethics, Values and Policy initiative.
+Her research in social and political philosophy primarily addresses the foundations of socioeconomic injustice, and the consequences of these foundations for policy in welfare treatment, the media, social media and education.
+Beyond her work as Chair of the Advisory Board for the Philosophy in Prison charity, Dr. Smith has contributed significantly to discussions on pedagogy in the UK, the US and Norway, particularly through her programme of work on ‘Class in the Classroom’.
+Alongside this, she is closely engaged with a range of initiatives which address socioeconomic and structural barriers to education: as a member of the advisory council for The Access Project (a national education and social mobility charity); as a mentor for theMinorities and Philosophy organisation in the UK; and through working with the Lancaster University Success Programme, helping students from under-resourced backgrounds to thrive at university.

 Dr Jon Bebb is Lecturer in Philosophy at the University of Liverpool.
 His research explores how our ideas of what is ‘normal’ shape supposedly neutral areas of life, influencing how society treats marginalised groups, including people in poverty or those with mental health conditions.
 Dr Bebb is active in widening participation in philosophy.
 He has organised annual undergraduate events for Minorities and Philosophy (MAP), and co-developed the Thought Experiments in Schools Project, sponsored by the Royal Institute of Philosophy.
 For the past five years, he has collaborated with Philosophy in Prison, delivering both introductory and advanced philosophy courses, and developing materials for remote learning.